Staff

 Alyssa Carpenter

-Alyssa Carpenter was born and raised in the Western Arctic region of the Northwest Territories and identifies as Inuvialuit and Dene.
-She is a northern social worker that currently resides in Whitehorse, Yukon with her partner and daughter that is currently enrolled at the Masters of Social Work in Indigenous Trauma and Resiliency.
+Alyssa Carpenter was born and raised in the Western Arctic region of the Northwest Territories and identifies as Inuvialuit, Gwich'in and Dene.
+She is a northern social worker who currently resides in Whitehorse, Yukon.
 A majority of her work experience is within the non-profit sector, working with various levels of government in both the Yukon and Northwest Territories, working primarily with Indigenous people and northern Indigenous youth.
 She is the leading founder and Project Director of the Western Arctic Youth Collective, a Laureate of the Arctic Inspiration Prize Youth Category for 2020.
-Currently, she is a Jane Glassco Fellow that is focusing on youth engagement strategies within wellness and suicide prevention initiatives in her home region and is one of the youth representatives of Pauktuutit board of directors.

-Growing up between Sachs Harbour and Inuvik, being involved in community volunteerism and activism, and opportunities to land based and cultural activities were part of her upbringing.
-She was raised by a range of community helpers and witnessed the negative impacts when there was no opportunity for community involvement, activities, or access to connecting to land, culture, and language in remote northern communities.
-Life’s experiences and forms of on-going colonization have also exposed her to stories of sadness, neglect, abuse, addictions, and loss.
-Her community involvement, education, engagement and leadership opportunities have directed her towards the diversifying her social work profession in the north.
+Growing up between Sachs Harbour and Inuvik, being involved in community volunteerism and activism, and opportunities to land-based and cultural activities were part of her upbringing.
+She was raised by a range of community helpers and witnessed the negative impacts when there was no opportunity for community involvement, activities, or access to connecting to land, culture, and language in remote and isolated northern communities.
+Life’s experiences and forms of ongoing colonization have also exposed her to stories of sadness, neglect, abuse, addictions, and loss.
+However, her community involvement, education, engagement and leadership opportunities with a focus on mentorship have directed her towards diversifying her social work career in the North to experience joy, healing, and a sense of community one project at a time.

 Bobbi Rose Koe vilzhii, Teetl’it Gwich’in ihtii, Shitsuu Kat Rosemary chan ts’at Dorothy Alexie giinlii, Shitsii kat Abraham Koe chan ts’at Robert Alexie Sr giinlii.
 I was raised by my grandparents Rosemary & Abraham Koe, Dorothy & Robert Alexie Sr, and the community of Teetl'it Zheh.
 Starting at a young age, I started travelling throughout the Gwich'in Country, and learned quickly about the Gwich'in way of life and instantly it brought me to life; the culture, traditions, values, stories, history & most of all the people.
 I am always learning & love to teach with anyone who wants to learn.
 This is the way I was raised- To continue to share what we have when we can, where we can.
 The Western Arctic Youth Collective aligns its values with the hearts and minds of Indigenous youth and communities in the North.
 I am very proud to work with, and for WAYC.